AbdulBari2025/ai-dev-guides/README.md

 ## Curriculum

 ### Foundation

-✅ AI-assisted Development Environment
+- ✅ AI-assisted Development Environment

-✅ Working with AI as a Development Partner
+- ✅ Working with AI as a Development Partner

-🟡 More Foundation Guides
+- 🟡 More Foundation Guides — in progress

----

 ### Application Development

-Coming soon...
+- 🔜 Coming soon

----

 ### Enterprise AI Engineering

-Coming soon...
+- 🔜 Coming soon — governance, compliance, and regulated-environment patterns for AI adoption at scale

 ---

-The AI Software Engineering Playbook is an open educational initiative by [Abdul Bari Shaikh on LinkedIn](https://www.linkedin.com/in/abdul-bari-shaikh-etm/) exploring practical engineering patterns for AI-assisted software development.

-Follow on LinkedIn for new guides and updates.
+## Who this is for

+Engineers and technical leads who want AI-assisted development to hold up in production — not just in a demo.
+If you're evaluating how to bring AI coding tools into a team workflow without losing engineering discipline, this is written for you.

+---

+## About the author

+Written by **[Abdul Bari Shaikh](https://www.linkedin.com/in/abdul-bari-shaikh-etm/)** — a transformation professional with 20 years delivering technology and business change across enterprise platforms, AI, and regulated industries (UN, Asian Development Bank, IBM, Accenture).
+This playbook grew out of applying AI-assisted engineering practices to real enterprise delivery work, not as a side experiment.

+📩 Connect or follow for new guides: **[LinkedIn](https://www.linkedin.com/in/abdul-bari-shaikh-etm/)**

+If you find a guide useful, a ⭐ on this repo helps others find it too.